How Much Does Garden Clearance and Waste Removal Cost?

 Types of Garden Waste Removal

-If all the garbage in your garden is garden waste or garbage generated by gardening, the expenditures will be rather modest.
+If all the rubbish in your garden is garden waste or waste generated by gardening, the expenditures will be rather modest.
 The fee will be higher if you have other items in your garden to dispose of such as old flowerpots, broken furniture, or sheds.
 You'll also have to pay more to get rid of soil because it's heavy and difficult to move.

-Here are a few examples of waste removal services.
+Here are a few examples of waste removal services that could be used depending on what type of rubbish you have.

 Recycling